percona/tokudb-backup-plugin/README.md

 ```
 LD_PRELOAD=PATH_TO_MYSQL_BASE_DIR/lib/libHotBackup.so mysqld_safe
 ```
-NOTE: The preload is NOT necessary for MySQL and MariaDB builds from Tokutek since we link the hot backup library into mysqld already.
+NOTE: The preload is NOT necessary for MySQL and MariaDB builds from Percona since we link the hot backup library into mysqld already.

-6 Install the backup plugin (should exist in MySQL's plugin directory)
+6 Install the backup plugin (should exist in the MySQL plugin directory)
 ```
 install plugin tokudb_backup soname 'tokudb_backup.so';
 ````

-# Run a backup
+# Running a backup

 Backup to the '/tmp/backup1047' directory.
 This blocks until the backup is complete.
 ```